kivy/kivy/doc/sources/guide2/architecture.rst

 .. image:: ../images/architecture.png
     :align: center

-.. _provider:
+.. _providers:

 Core Providers and Input Providers
 ----------------------------------

-One idea that is key to understanding Kivy's internals is that of modularity and abstraction.
+One idea that is key to understanding Kivy internals is that of modularity and abstraction.
 We try to abstract from basic tasks such as opening a window, displaying images and text, playing audio, getting images from a camera, spelling correction and so on.
 We call these *core* tasks.
 This makes the API both easy to use and easy to extend.
 Most importantly, it allows us to use -- what we call -- specific providers for the respective scenario in which your app is being run.

 For example, on OSX, Linux and Windows, there are different native APIs for the different core tasks.
 A piece of code that uses one of these specific APIs to talk to the operating system on one side and to Kivy on the other (acting as an